ChrisDuffley/stationPlaylist/readme.md

 * Control+NVDA+` (grave accent) from Studio window: enter a layer command to find out status of playback such as automation.
 * Control+NVDA+1 from Studio window: toggles announcement of toggle messages (such as automation) between words and beeps.
 * Control+NVDA+2 from Studio window: Opens end of track setting dialog.
+* Control+NVDA+f from Studio window: Opens a dialog to find a track based on artist or song name.
 * NVDA+Shift+grave from anywhere: switch to SPL Studio window from any program.
 * NVDA+Grave from anywhere: the next command will control various aspects of SPL Studio.